This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 TransferWise also repeatedly mentioned “10x cheaper” and “up to 90%” savings in its advertising:

 With time, the company became less misleading.
 In this PR interview from October 2016, TransferWise claimed to be 80% cheaper than other cross-border providers from the US.
-In June 2017, TransferWise downgraded its “10x” claim to 7x cheaper:
+In June 2017, TransferWise downgraded its “10x” claim to 7x cheaper.
+By April 2018, TransferWise claimed only 3x superiority, while competitors maintained the same margins during that period.

 Let’s compare Wise’s claims of pricing superiority with the reality at the time.
 As mentioned earlier, Wise is often the cheapest provider for bank-to-bank transfers above $300.
-However, this was not the case for sending smaller amounts:
+For small amounts, Wise charges around a buck per transfer, which translates into a 5%+ effective fee.
+On its own comparison page, even a 170-year-old bank can sometimes be cheaper.

 In the USA-to-India corridor, which includes uniquely sophisticated senders, TransferWise was not even among the top five cheapest providers for money transfers: